Development, Validation, and Reliability of a Questionnaire Assessing Fate Beliefs and Destiny

 Abstract

-The present study was designed and carried out to develop a Beliefs in Fate and Destiny Questionnaire and to examine its validity and reliability using an exploratory instrument-development and validation framework.
+Background and Objective: The present study aimed to develop a Beliefs in Fate and Destiny Questionnaire and to evaluate its validity and reliability using an exploratory instrument-development and validation framework.

-The research was conducted in three stages.
-In the first stage, the theoretical foundations and conceptual frameworks underlying belief in fate and destiny were reviewed.
-In the second stage, the Beliefs in Fate and Destiny Questionnaire was drafted and its content validity was evaluated.
-In the third stage, the instrument’s construct validity and reliability were assessed.
+Methods: The research was conducted in three stages.
+In the first stage, the theoretical foundations and conceptual frameworks underlying beliefs in fate and destiny were reviewed.
+In the second stage, a preliminary version of the Beliefs in Fate and Destiny Questionnaire was drafted, and its content validity was asssessed.
+In the third stage, the instrument’s construct validity and reliability were evaluated.
 Using multistage cluster sampling, 240 participants (seminary students and Islamic Azad University students in Tehran) were selected.
-The Death Anxiety Questionnaire and the Determinism and Free Will Questionnaire were administered to assess convergent and divergent validity, respectively, and the researcher-developed Beliefs in Fate and Destiny Questionnaire served as the primary instrument.
-Data were analyzed in SPSS-25 to compute convergent and divergent validity indices, reliability (Cronbach’s alpha), and to perform exploratory factor analysis.
+To assess convergent and divergent validity, the Death Anxiety Questionnaire and the Determinism and Free Will Questionnaire were administered, respectively, and the researcher-developed Beliefs in Fate and Destiny Questionnaire served as the primary instrument.
+Data were analyzed in SPSS-25 to calculate convergent and divergent validity indices, Cronbach’s alpha for reliability, and to perform exploratory factor analysis.

-Exploratory factor analysis, examined via the scree plot, revealed four factors within the Beliefs in Fate and Destiny Questionnaire.
-Divergent validity with the Determinism and Free Will Questionnaire was r=–0.70 among seminary students and r=–0.57 among Azad University students.
-Convergent validity with the Responsibility subscale of the Death Anxiety Questionnaire was r=0.33 in seminary students, while no significant correlation emerged in the Azad University sample.
-Cronbach’s alpha for the total scale was 0.92 Finally, score interpretation guidelines were developed based on respondent frequency distributions.
+Results: Exploratory factor analysis, using the scree plot revealed four factors within the Beliefs in Fate and Destiny Questionnaire.
+Divergent validity with the Determinism and Free Will Questionnaire was r= –0.70 among seminary students and r= –0.57 among Azad University students.
+Convergent validity with the Responsibility subscale of the Death Anxiety Questionnaire was r=0.33 in seminary students, with no significant correlation observed in the Azad University sample.
+Cronbach’s alpha for the total scale was 0.92.
+Finally, score interpretation guidelines were developed based on distributions of responses.

-This study yielded a 49-item questionnaire with four subscales for assessing beliefs in fate and destiny.
-Given its demonstrated psychometric properties, the final form of the instrument is suitable for measuring the construct of belief in fate and destiny in research contexts..
+Conclusions: This study developed a 49-item questionnaire with four subscales for assessing beliefs in fate and destiny.
+Given its demonstrated psychometric properties, the final instrument can be suitable for use in research contexts to measure belief in fate and destiny research.

 Keywords